There are many possible reasons for differences in tracking results:

 - Differences in how page reloads and unique visitors are counted.
 Google counts every page reload, but a browser won’t count reloads of cached pages.

-- Differences in how page visits are defined.
+- Differences in how sessions are defined.
 For example, some analytics software counts search bots as visitors, while other software doesn’t.

-- Customers can use browser extensions to block Google Analytics from tracking their page visits and purchases.
+- Customers can use browser extensions to block Google Analytics from tracking their sessions and purchases.

 - Discrepancies might be introduced because of different reporting timezones.
 Read about changing your Google time zone here.